 On the far side of the square you’ll come to the Holy Trinity Column, built – like many similar ones in other Czech cities – in gratitude that the plague had stopped plaguing.
-This is heralds the start of the uphill stretch, which takes about 10-15 minutes on foot.
+This heralds the start of the uphill stretch, which takes about 10-15 minutes on foot.

 Hrad is the Czech word for castle and the pedestrian route is reasonably well signposted.
-Basically you head west along the foot of the hill then zig-zag back east up to the entrance of the castle, which is visible in the zoom shot above.
+Basically you head west along the foot of the hill then zig-zag back east up to the entrance of the castle, which is visible in the zoom shot in the slider above.
 In the pic with the forest visible, you can see the dome of the Church of St Nicholas in the lower part of town near the river.
 If you think it’s too far to walk and want a “beam me up there” moment, the magic words are “Tram 22”.

 The first courtyard is where the changing of the guard takes place at noon every day.
 Our article on the ceremony will help you decide whether it is worth lingering here to watch.
 On a quiet day with few tourists about you will probably have to get there 15-20 minutes early to secure a good viewing spot, but in the peak tourist season it could be a lot more.